 NOTE: The material on this particular page is not mine – it’s been copied from the Planets.Nu forums at http://planets.nu/#/activity/categories.
 (I had the direct link, but it has since broken.
-I’m trying to wade through the forums again to find it… ) I felt that it had gotten buried, but that there was some good stuff in there, so it’s reproduced here.
+I’m trying to wade through the forums again to find it… ) I felt that this article had gotten buried, but that there was some good stuff in there, so it’s reproduced here.

 - Forcing Surrender.